sbolel/sublime-html2jade/README.md

-# HTML to Haml plugin for Sublime Text 3
+# HTML to JADE plugin for Sublime Text 3

-Converts files, selection and clipboard content from HTML or ERB to HAML using http://html2haml.heroku.com API
+Converts files, selection and clipboard content from HTML to JADE using html2jade

 ## Installation

 ### [Sublime Package Control](http://wbond.net/sublime_packages/package_control)

-In the command Pallette choose **Package Control: Install Repository** and select **HTML2Haml**
+In the command Pallette choose **Package Control: Install Repository** and select **HTML2Jade**

 ### Git installation

 Clone the repository in your Sublime Text "Packages" directory:

-    git clone https://github.com/pavelpachkovskij/sublime-html-to-haml.git "HTML2Haml"
+    git clone https://github.com/anderson916/sublime-html-to-jade.git "HTML2Jade"

 The "Packages" directory is located at: